Susan Stepney's mini CV

 [University of York Logo] York

-I am Professor of Computer Science at the University of York, Department of Computer Science.
+I am Professor Emerita at the University of York, Department of Computer Science.

-My main research interest is in non-standard computation
+My main research interest there was in non-standard computation

 1989-